Jrodr4544/Trip-Planner/README.md

 `FACEBOOK_APP_ID=APP_ID_GOES_HERE`
 `FACEBOOK_SECRET=SECRET_GOES_HERE`

 Storing the google maps api is handled differently because it is loaded into javascript.
-At the moment since this is running locally, the api key is stored within html script tag.
+At the moment since this is running locally, the api key is stored within an html script tag.

 ### Notes